Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 Michael Porter Jr. Insights vs. the Suns

-- This season, Michael Porter Jr. has made 6.4 shots per game, which accounts for 11.1% of his team's total makes.
+- This season, Michael Porter Jr. has made 6.4 shots from the floor per game, which adds up to 11.1% of his team's total makes.

-- He's attempted 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.
+- He's put up 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.

-- Porter's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- The Suns are the sixth-best defensive squad in the league, allowing 111.6 points per contest.
+- Conceding 111.6 points per contest, the Suns are the sixth-ranked squad in the NBA defensively.

-- The Suns give up 42.9 rebounds per game, ranking 11th in the NBA.
+- The Suns allow 42.9 rebounds per contest, ranking 11th in the NBA.

-- Looking at assists, the Suns are ranked third in the league, allowing 23.4 per contest.
+- The Suns are the third-ranked team in the league, conceding 23.4 assists per game.

 Michael Porter Jr. vs. the Suns